Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 The town has an excellent range of schools, as well as its own Further Education college.
 There is a sports centre, and two swimming pools, one of which is outdoor.
 The local hospital does NOT offer maternity or A&E. Locals have to travel 7 miles to Brighton to access these services.

 Lewes has a wonderful range of individual shops, but few High Street names, although a sprinkling have begun to creep in.
 There is, however, a Waitrose, a Tesco, and an Aldi for food shopping.
 With regard to house prices, the town is notoriously expensive.
-All that chintzy, chocolate-box quaintness comes at a price, and a basic 3 bedroom house on one of the more modern estates, away from the town centre is likely to cost at least £300,000 (January 2020).
-The pretty, quirky properties on and around the High Street, and in historic Southover, will cost considerably more, unless you manage to track down a teeny weeny quirky terrace property in the town centre.
+All that chintzy, chocolate-box quaintness comes at a price, and a basic 3 bedroom house on one of the more modern estates, away from the town centre is likely to cost at least £350,000 (January 2021).
+The pretty, quirky properties on and around the High Street, and in historic Southover, will cost considerably more, unless you manage to track down a teeny weeny terraced property in the town centre.

 Lewes is famous for its annual bonfire celebrations which attracts visitors from far and wide.
 The rail commute from Lewes into London Victoria takes around one hour and fifteen minutes.